The uniform Korn - Poincar\'e inequality in thin domains: Remarks and an outline of proofs

 In the particular case when $\partial S^h$ is parallel to $S$, say $g_i^h = h$, we have

 If $w\in\mathcal{R}_\partial (S^h)$ then $w_{|S}$ is tangent to $S$ and, as shown in Appendix A (Theorem \ref{lemma_rotations}) it generates a rotation on $S$.
-Actually, one has: $w = (w_{\mid S})^h\in\widetilde{W}^h$ and so by the preceding comment we see that the condition (\ref{ort_lin}) is asymptotically contained in (\ref{f1}) (or (\ref{f2})). \end{remark}
+Actually: $w = (w_{\mid S})^h\in\widetilde{W}^h$ and so by the preceding comment we see that the condition (\ref{ort_lin}) is asymptotically contained in (\ref{f1}) (or (\ref{f2})). \end{remark}

 \begin{remark} A natural question is whether $\mathcal{I}(S)$ may contain other vector fields than the restrictions of generators of rigid motions on the whole $\mathbf{R}^n$.
 This is clearly the case when $n=2$: any tangent vector field of constant length is a Killing field.

-The same question for higher dimensions and even for $n=3$ and general (nonconvex) hypersurfaces is, to our knowledge, still open.
-It is closely related to another open problem of whether the class of rotationally symmetric surfaces is closed under intrinsic isometries.
-A further related question is whether every intrinsic isometry on $S$ is actually a restriction of some isometry of $\mathbf{R}^3$.
-When $S$ is convex, it is well known that it is the case, while for non-convex surfaces it is false.
+The same question for higher dimensions and even for $n=3$ and general (nonconvex) hypersurfaces is open, to our knowledge.
+It is closely related to other open problems: whether the class of rotationally symmetric surfaces is closed under intrinsic isometries; or whether every intrinsic isometry on $S$ is actually a restriction of some isometry of $\mathbf{R}^3$.
+When $S$ is convex, it is well known that the last property holds, while for non-convex surfaces it does not.
 The answer to the same question, formulated for $1$-parameter families of isometries is not known (see \cite{Spivak} vol. 5). \end{remark}

 {\bf An outline of proofs of Theorems \ref{th1} and \ref{th2}.}